-Make sure you have a basic toolbox, jack, a spare tyre or two, and you know how to change them.
+One of our Terence’s best tips for road trips in Australia is to ensure you pack the tools and emergency gear that you might need.
+Make sure you have a basic toolbox, an off road jack, a spare tyre or two, and you know how to change them.
 Hire a full recovery kit, including a shovel, tow rope, emergency beacon, and if you’re considering remote trips (and you will once you hit the road), a satellite phone.
 We always bought extra jerry cans and kept them full of fuel, along with oil and coolant.
 We also made sure we always carried plenty of water, tin food, dry food, snacks, batteries, torches, etc.

 Take good maps, road atlases and guidebooks